sunil-pawar/OCIOKE_Latest/README.md

 2. Download the repository
 3. Edit the env_var.ps1 file with the values from the step 3 from prerequisites
 4. Update the variables.tf file as required
-5. execute commands
+###  Execute commands
     1. .\env_var.ps1
     2. terraform init
     3. terraform plan
     4. terraform apply